There’s a lot to consider when you’re choosing a domain extensions names.

 Generic Top-level Domains (gTLD)

-These domains are the most basic, and also the most widely used today.
+These multiple domains are the most basic, and also the most widely used today.
 You have probably seen many of the seven most commonly recognized gTLDs around.

 Country Top-level Domains (ccTLD)